"Krein" regularization method: Introduction

 For obtaining a covariant and causal quantization of the massless minimally coupled scalar field in de Sitter space, similar to the Gupta-Bleuler quantization in QED and the ghost fields in quantum non-abelian gauge theory, the negative norm states must be taken into account in the theory and should be considered as auxiliary states.
 They are not permitted to propagate in the external legs of the Feynman diagrams and can only propagate in the internal line.
-While the Krein space quantization is applied in a rigorous mathematical way to the free field, the description of an interaction field theory in terms of the Krein-space quantization approach remains an open mathematical question \cite{gahure}.
+While the Krein space quantization is applied in a rigorous mathematical way to the free field, the description of an interaction field theory in terms of the Krein space quantization approach remains an open mathematical question \cite{gahure}.

-In this paper, regardless of the existence of a rigorous mathematical formalism for Krein space quantization in the interaction case, we construct a new method of quantum field regularization by using the Krein space quantization and the quantum metric fluctuation.
-We keep Dirac's and Deser's ideas of renormalizability properties of negative norm states and quantum metric fluctuation respectively and combine them with Gupta's idea that the negative norm states are viewed as auxiliary states which are not permitted to propagate in the external legs of the Feynman diagrams.
+We keep Dirac's and Deser's ideas of renormalizability properties of negative norm states and quantum metric fluctuation, respectively, and combine them with Gupta's idea that the negative norm states are viewed as auxiliary states that are not permitted to propagate in the external legs of the Feynman diagrams.
+In the previous paper, regardless of the existence of a rigorous mathematical formalism for Krein space quantization in the interaction case, a naturally renormalized QFT was obtained in the one-loop approximation \cite{rota2}.
+Then we interpreted this result as a new method of regularization in this approximation \cite{fotaza}.
+In this paper, the ``Krein'' space regularization generalizes to all orders of perturbation theory.

-In the next section, a brief review of the singularity problems of the Feynman propagator is given and then we show how the singularities of this function are eliminated in the Krein space quantization with quantum metric fluctuations included.
-Some remarks on Krein space quantization for the interaction case are given in Section $3$.
-The new method of regularization is introduced in Section $4$ and the renormalization conditions for the scalar field are reviewed.
-Finally, the effect of this new method of regularization on the QFT in curved space-time and quantum linear gravity is discussed.
-In these cases, there is no need to change the Einstein field equations by the higher derivatives of the metric for the given renormalization of the theory in the one-loop approximation.
+In section \ref{nota}, the notation concerning the singularity problems of the Feynman propagator is given, and then we recall how the singularities of this function are eliminated in the Krein space quantization with quantum metric fluctuations included.
+Some remarks on Krein space quantization for the interaction case are given in section \ref{kreinqu}.
+The Krein regularization method is discussed in section \ref{kreinreg}, and the renormalization conditions for the scalar field are reviewed.
+The effect of this new regularization method on the QFT in curved space-time and quantum linear gravity is discussed.
+In these cases, there is no need to change the Einstein field equations by the higher derivatives of the metric for the given renormalization of the theory in all orders of perturbation calculation.
+Finally, concluding remarks and a brief outlook are given in section \ref{conclu}.